-This document has been formulated in the context of the government's policies and guidance, as detailed in parts 1 and 9 of this document.
-It is intended to assist the Planning and Development function in undertaking its planning enforcement work, and inform all parties (including council officers, councillors, customers and perpetrators) of the processes and procedures involved.
+This document has been formulated in the context of the government's policies and guidance, as detailed in parts 1 and 10 of this document.
+It is intended to assist the Development Management and Enforcement service in undertaking its planning enforcement work, and inform all parties (including council officers, councillors, customers and perpetrators) of the processes and procedures involved.